yodertv/Reminders/doc/bugs.md

 ###(Bug#27) Server silently sends the client crap when not able to connect to db.

 ##Closed Bugs

+###(Bug#45) -- Made for iPhone 6 plus.
+Doesn't adjust to iPhone 6 and likely iPhone 5.
+- Used javascript to set the initial scale and width.

 ###(Bug#42) -- Entering a new task on iPhone obscures the entry point of the text for the new task.
 - Partially fixed.
 Solved for cases where the list is smaller then the view port.